1rustambekovic/My-favourite-wallpapers-collection/README.md

-## Just my personal collection of wallpapers i've saved over time — all credit goes to the talented artists and creators who made them 🙏
+## Just my personal collection of wallpapers I've saved over time — all credit goes to the talented artists and creators who made them 🙏

 ---